awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-serverless-app-repo.md

 1. The **Data source details** section of the page for your data source shows information about your new connector\.
 You can now use the connector in your Athena queries\.

-   For information about writing queries with data connectors, see [Writing Federated Queries](writing-federated-queries.md)\.
+   For information about writing queries with data connectors, see [Writing federated queries](writing-federated-queries.md)\.